 The walk starts at The Old Sawmill, 1 Wood Grove, Skipton, North Yorkshire, BD23 1UJ.
 Check out the route.

 Silsden Moor Circular

-If you fancy a challenging walk though God’s Own Country, head to Silsden Moor, just 15 minutes from Skipton.
-It’s an 11.5-mile trek along the Millennium Way – look into the distance as you ramble to see incredible views of Skipton, Rombald’s Moor and Ilkley.
-Along the way, you can explore local landmarks like Cowburn Beck and Low Bradley Mill.
-Your calves will burn on your way to the rocky outcrops of High Bradley, right on the edge of Skipton Moor, but you’ll be rewarded with rolling heather-covered hills and Chelker Reservoir below.
+If you fancy a challenging walk though God’s Own County, head to Silsden Moor – it’s just 15 minutes from Skipton.
+This is an 11.5-mile trek along the Millennium Way – on a clear day, look into the distance as you ramble to see incredible views over Skipton, Rombald’s Moor and Ilkley.
+Along the walk, you can explore local landmarks like Cowburn Beck and Low Bradley Mill.
+Your calves will burn on your way up to the rocky outcrops of High Bradley, right on the edge of Skipton Moor, but you’ll be more-than-rewarded with rolling heather-covered hills and Chelker Reservoir to look over below.